mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 This monitor option is not enabled by default.

-**Detect_stale_master**
+### `detect_stale_master`

 This options if set to 1 will allow MySQL monitor to select the previous selected Master for next operations even if no slaves at all are found by the monitor polling.

-This is such a case when the replication on all slave has been stopped via STOP SLAVE or the current configuration was removed by RESET SLAVE ALL.
+This is such a case when the replication on all slave has been stopped via `STOP SLAVE` or the current configuration was removed by `RESET SLAVE ALL`.

 As there are no slaves the replication topology cannot be computed and MaxScale can only check if the current monitored server was the master before: if that’s the case

-MySQL monitor adds to the server status field the SERVER_STALE_STATUS bit and a log entry appears in the Message Log file.
+MySQL monitor adds to the server status field the `SERVER_STALE_STATUS` bit and a log entry appears in the Message Log file.

 If MaxScale or monitor is restarted and the Replication is still not configured or started there will not be any master server available even with this option enabled.

 This option is not enabled by default and should be used at the administrator risk.

-**Disable_master_failback**
+### `disable_master_failback`

-This option if set to 1 will allow Galera monitor to keep the existing selected master even if another node,after joining back the cluster may be selected as candidate master.
+This option if set to 1 will allow Galera monitor to keep the existing selected master even if another node, after joining back the cluster may be selected as candidate master.

-The master role assignment currently follows one rule: take the server with lowest wsrep_local_index value.
+The master role assignment currently follows one rule: take the server with lowest `wsrep_local_index` value.

 By default, if a node takes a lower index than the current master one the monitor will set the master role to that node: this monitor option, if set, prevents the master change.

-The server status field may have the SERVER_MASTER_STICKINESS bit, meaning the current master selection is not based on the available rules but it’s the one previously selected and then kept, accordingly to option value equal 1.
+The server status field may have the `SERVER_MASTER_STICKINESS` bit, meaning the current master selection is not based on the available rules but it’s the one previously selected and then kept, accordingly to option value equal 1.

 Anyway, a new master will be selected in case of current master failure, regardless the option value.

-**Backend_connect_timeout**
+### `backend_connect_timeout`

 This option, with default value of 3 sets the monitor connect timeout to backends.

-**Backend_read_timeout**
+### `backend_read_timeout`

 Default value is 1.
 Read Timeout is the timeout in seconds for each attempt to read from the server.
 There are retries if necessary, so the total effective timeout value is three times the option value.
 That’s for mysql_real_connect C API.

-**Backend_write_timeout**
+### `backend_write_timeout`

 Default value is 2.
 Write Timeout is the timeout in seconds for each attempt to write to the server.
 There is a retry if necessary, so the total effective timeout value is two times the option value.
-That’s for mysql_real_connect C API.
+That’s for `mysql_real_connect` C API.

 # Protocol Modules

 The protocols supported by MaxScale are implemented as external modules that are loaded dynamically into the MaxScale core.
-These modules reside in the directory $MAXSCALE_HOME/modules, if the environment variable $MAXSCALE_HOME is not set it defaults to /usr/local/skysql/MaxScale.
-It may also be set by passing the -c option on the MaxScale command line.
+These modules reside in the directory `$MAXSCALE_HOME/modules`, if the environment variable `$MAXSCALE_HOME` is not set it defaults to `/usr/local/skysql/MaxScale`.
+It may also be set by passing the `-c` option on the MaxScale command line.

 ## MySQLClient